Complete Robust Hybrid Systems Reachability: Differential Dynamic Logic and Robustness

 \subsection{Robust Reachability Fragment}

-Hybrid systems reachability properties are expressed using \emph{diamond modalities}, which capture reachability of a hybrid program.
-Robust reachability differential dynamic logic (\rrdL) is a fragment of \rdL that contains arbitrary robust diamond modalities.
-It is therefore expressively powerful, while at the same time being tame enough to be complete, as will be shown in \Cref{sec:completeness}.
-Syntactically, the \emph{\strictfml robust reachability} formulas of differential dynamic logic (\rrdL) are:
+Hybrid systems reachability properties are expressed using \emph{diamond modalities}.
+Robust reachability differential dynamic logic \rrdL is a fragment of \rdL that contains arbitrary robust diamond modalities.
+This makes it expressively powerful and at the same time tame enough to be complete.